 The Field Master is the most important person for people riding in the field.
 The Field Master leads the field, and no riders in the field should ever pass the Field Master during a hunt.
-The Field Master is usually one of the Jointwatching the hounds hunt the fox or coyote and yet not so close as to interfere with the huntsman.
-A good Field Master will provide the field with frequent views of hounds as they pursue their quarry.
-It is the Field Master who disciplines riders for infractions while out hunting.
-They, along with the Masters, have the authority to dismiss a rider from the field.
+The Field Master is usually one of the Joint-Masters.